HPCguy/Squint/README.md

    None of these things are hard to do, but all consume time to implement.

 Below is a C function followed by the assembly language listing for the loop body, for all three compilers.
-The MC compiler produces 3.05 assembly language instructions per (complex) line of high level C code:
+The MC compiler creates only 3.05 assembly language instructions to represent each (complex) line of high level C code, on average:

 ```
 void ComputeFaceInfo(int numFace, float *mass, float *momentum, float *energy,